markcreasy/deep-thoughts/README.md

 Deep thoughts is a MERN blog to showcase all of the skills I learned in the fullstack JS bootcamp.
 This project contains:
-- A server side that uses NodeJS to interact with a MongoDB, and authenticate users via JSON Web Tokens.
+- A NodeJS server side that uses Appolo-Server-Express and GraphQl to interact with a MongoDB, and jsonwebtoken to authenticate users.
 - A ReactJS front end where users can view all blog posts by all users, or sign in/login to post, comment, and follow other users via a friends list.